-Chronic kidney disease patients commonly experience gastrointestinal symptoms, but there seems to be a disconnect between patient perceptions and clinical definitions of normal or abnormal gastrointestinal health [1].
-The prevalence of GI symptoms, including gastroesophageal reflux, causes significant impairment in activities of daily life and, when present in patients, can further lower the quality of life [2-4].
-One of the most common GI symptoms in dialysis patients is reflux [5], but the association between gastro-esophageal reflux disease (GERD) and end-stage renal disease remains unclear [6].
-Kawaguchi et al. concluded that the prevalence of GERD is increased in chronic renal failure patients using endoscopic evaluation, which was especially noted in HD patients although the risk factors were not clear [7].
-It has been reported that in HD patients suffering from GERD, there is a positive correlation between the duration of dialysis, severity of renal failure, diabetes mellitus, smoking, and body mass index and a negative correlation between dialysis modalities, age, gender, use of NSAID and hypoalbuminemia [8], although these need further evaluation.
+GERD is defined as the condition which develops when the reflux of stomach contents causes troublesome symptoms and complications with a pooled prevalence of 14% in the general population.
+Among Southeast Asian nations, a lower rate is reported at 7.4%.1-3 Chronic kidney disease (CKD) patients commonly experience gastrointestinal symptoms, but there seems to be a disconnect between patient perceptions and clinical definitions of normal or abnormal gastrointestinal health.
+The prevalence of GI symptoms, including gastroesophageal reflux, causes significant impairment in activities of daily life and, when present in patients can further lower the quality of life.5-7 One of the most common GI symptoms in dialysis patients is reflux, but the association between GERD and end-stage renal disease (ESRD) remains unclear.
+Kawaguchi et al. concluded that the prevalence of GERD is increased in chronic renal failure patients, which was especially noted in HD patients although the risk factors were not clear.
+It has been reported that in HD patients suffering from GERD, there is a positive correlation with the duration of eMail: doc.kento@gmail.com dialysis, severity of renal failure, diabetes mellitus, smoking, and body mass index and a negative correlation between dialysis modalities, age, gender, use of NSAID and hypoalbuminemia, although these needs further evaluation.